PX4/pyulog/README.md

 ```
 ### Migrate/setup the database for use with the DatabaseULog class (ulog_migratedb)

+> **Warning** This command must be run whenever the schema changes, otherwise DatabaseULog won't function.

+> **Warning** Even if you store logs in the database, you should keep the original .ulg files.
+Otherwise you may lose your data.

 Usage:
 ```
 usage: ulog_migratedb [-h] [-d DB_PATH] [-n] [-s SQL_DIR] [-f]

-Setup the database for DatabaseULog
+Setup the database for DatabaseULog.

 optional arguments:
   -h, --help            show this help message and exit